radicalbit/NSDb/nsdb-kafka-connect/README.md

 The following capabilites can be achieved using KCQL:

-- Dimensions selection and mapping
+- Dimensions and tags selection and mapping
+- Tags selection among the mapping above
 - Value mapping
 - Timestamp Mapping
 - Target bit selection